 If you aren’t rolling your clothes, now’s the time to start.
 Rolled clothes take up less space and tend to arrive with fewer wrinkles.
 Pack your shoes first–and use every available space by placing socks or other items into the shoes–and then add bulkier rolled items.
 Push smaller items like socks, sheer shirts, and accessories into the nooks and crannies in between.
 To ensure that your clothes will look just as good when you arrive as when you packed them, bring a small bottle of wrinkle releaser for clothes that look crisp, stylish, and fresh from the laundry.

-Using our packing list for Europe, our list of 28 things that you should never forget on any trip or our winter packing guide, you are ready to look stylish on your next trip to Europe.
+Using this packing list for Europe, our list of 28 things that you should never forget on any trip or our winter packing guide, you are ready to look stylish on your next trip to Europe.

 Written by Katie Hammel for EuropeUpClose.com